 There are fundamental differences in philosophy and target market between OpenNebula and Eucalyptus They are in opposite zones of the Quadrant servicing different needs and implementing completely different philosophies.
 I would say that they represent the open-source incarnations closer to vCloud and AWS respectively.
 In the same way many companies compare OpenNebula with OpenStack because both represent flexible solutions that can be adapted to their needs, but wrongly think that both enable the same type of cloud.
-It is also clear that Eucalyptus and OpenStack meet the same need and so compete for the same type of cloud.
+It is also clear that Eucalyptus and OpenStack meet the same condition and so compete for the same type of cloud.

 Looking to the Future

-In OpenNebula, we do not think that one cloud model will dominate over the other.
-They may converge at the very long term, but not before 10 years.
-Consequently, and because a single CMP can not be all things to all people, we will see an open-source cloud space with several offerings focused on different environments and/or industries.
+In OpenNebula, we do not think that one cloud model will dominate the other.
+They may converge in the very long term, but not before 10 years.
+Consequently, and because a single CMP can not be all things to all people, we will see an open-source cloud space with several offerings focused on different environments and industries.
 This will be the natural evolution, the same happened in other markets.
 The four open-source CMPs will coexist and, in some cases, work together in a broad open cloud ecosystem.

 To a certain extent, this collaboration has started yet.
 Some of our users have reported experiences using OpenNebula with other cloud platforms:

 - Some corporations are mixing an Enterprise Cloud with an in-house Cloud Service.
-They are implementing a cloudbursting architecture where an OpenNebula enterprise cloud bursts to an OpenStack- or Eucalyptus-based cloud when the demand for computing capacity spikes.
+They are implementing a cloud bursting architecture where an OpenNebula enterprise cloud bursts to an OpenStack- or Eucalyptus-based cloud when the demand for computing capacity spikes.